 Michael Jordan's Chalk Shower

 Before His Airness laced up his famous sneakers and put on a show every night at the United Center, the Chicago Bulls superstar guard would put chalk in his hands.
-That’s not abnormal, by any means, but what he did after was absolutely hilarious.
-In his very own pregame ritual, MJ would shower Bulls broadcaster Johnny Red Kerr.
+That's not abnormal, by any means, but what he did after was absolutely hilarious.
+In his very own pregame routine, MJ would shower Bulls broadcaster Johnny Red Kerr.
 After a while, Kerr played along and would bring props such as gas masks, scarfs and an umbrella to his courtside desk.

 LeBron James' Chalk Toss

 Much like Jordan, The King also had a famous chalk ritual before every game with the Cleveland Cavaliers, Miami Heat and now with Los Angeles Lakers alongside Anthony Davis.
 It's become a rather iconic pregame for the NBA's biggest star, but he has scaled it back over the years.
 Nevertheless, King James' pregame chalk toss high into the air is always an incredible sight and even cooler than the handshakes he would do before NBA Finals games with teammates like Kyrie Irving, Kevin Love, and J.R.
 Smith.